bioexcel/BioExcel_SeqQC/README.md

 # SeqQC
 Python scripts for submitting Sequence Quality Control pipeline to PBS-based machines (e.g. Cirrus)

+Other scripts can also be used within other workflows and pipelines, or run as standalone tools (only possible with SeqQC.py script for now)

 Requirements:
 - FastQC
 - Cutadapt